 There seems to me to be three camps amongst the directionally challenged:

-Comfortable: they’re not necessarily doing what they want yet they find enough satisfaction with their current job or career path to stick with it.
-This can be because it’s easy, familiar, or maybe just because it pays the bills.
+Comfortable: those who are not doing work they find meaningful, but are OK sticking with their current job or career anyway (maybe just for now).
+This can be because it’s easy, familiar, they have other top priorities preventing them from moving on, or maybe just because the job pays the bills.

-Afraid: they are perpetually dissatisfied and often complain about their job.
+Afraid: those in this camp are perpetually dissatisfied and often complain about their job.
 Due to whatever excuse (and I’ve heard oh so many!) they won’t (they think they “can’t,” but it’s almost always “won’t”) make a change, and

-Restless: those convinced that the grass is greener elsewhere and who actively search for their “dream job” - maybe job-hopping or else just soul searching, trying to figure out a way to the greenest pasture.
+Restless: those convinced that the grass is greener elsewhere and who actively search for their “dream job," job-hopping, experimenting or soul searching, trying to figure out a way to the greenest pasture.

 I have a hard time relating to type 2, the fearful – and yet I’ve been there!
 It once took me three years to leave a job that was grinding me down and making me unhappy.
 Having found my courage to move on, I now know the best way to handle people in that situation is with compassion and repeated encouragement to move on!
 The most effective encouragement for a miserable employee is to provide them with tools and resources that will empower them to move on – like books, articles, podcasts, or even access to workshops or classes.